Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Causal Validity under Marginalisation

 Further basic examples where $U$ can be ignored, are described by the local independence graphs

-In the first case condition (\ref{prop1(i)}) holds, in the second condition (\ref{prop1(ii)}) of Proposition \ref{pro:omitU}.
+In the first case condition (\ref{prop1(i)}) holds, in the second condition (\ref{prop1(ii)}) of Theorem \ref{theorem:omitU}.
 Here, $U$ could also be a sequence of such processes on directed paths.
-More examples for local independence models with different structures of eliminable processes can be found in Appendix \ref{appendix:li_examples}.
+More examples for local independence models with different structures of eliminable processes can be found in Supplement \ref{appendix:li_examples}.

 \begin{remark} Our result on eliminability is related to the marginalisation considered by \cite{mogensen2020}.
 The authors propose an extended class of local independence graphs, and corresponding $\mu$-separation, which is closed under marginalisation.
 These more general graphs include bi-directed edges as a possible result of latent processes not shown as nodes in the graph.
-In our case, if we consider $\calu$ as latent processes and if they satisfy the conditions of eliminability, then they do not induce any bi-directed edges with endpoints between $N^*$ and $\calv_0$ in these more general graphs.
+In our case, if we consider $\calu$ as latent processes and if they satisfy the conditions of eliminability, then they do not induce any bi-directed edges with endpoints between $N^*$ and $\calv_0^{\backslash*}$ in these more general graphs.
 Moreover, their results can be used to obtain the `latent projection' graph representing the local independence structure after marginalising over $\calu$ \citep[Definition 2.23 and Theorem 2.24]{mogensen2020}.
 In the above three examples these would be $N^*\; \substack{\leftarrow\\ \rightarrow} \; N^y$, $N^* \leftarrow N^y$ and $N^* \rightarrow N^y$, respectively (albeit with bi-directed self loops).
 However, in general it does not hold that the latent projection over eliminable nodes corresponds to the induced subgraph on the remaining nodes as bi-directed edges could occur between nodes within $\caln_0$.
 Latent projections of causal graphs have been used to identify valid adjustment sets \citep{witte:20} to which we return in section \ref{sec:msm}.
-We briefly comment on the projection graphs for the examples (\ref{eq: figure BB},\ref{eq: figure CC}) in Appendix \ref{appendix:li_examples}. \end{remark}
+We briefly comment on the projection graphs for the examples (\ref{eq: figure BB},\ref{eq: figure CC}) in Supplement \ref{appendix:li_examples}. \end{remark}